openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 4. Options specified on the compiler invocation
 5. Installation defaults that are not fixed

-The precedence options in an SYSOPTF data set will depend on where the OPTFILE compiler option is specified.
+The precedence options in a SYSOPTF data set will depend on where the OPTFILE compiler option is specified.
 For example, if OPTFILE is specified in a PROCESS statement, the SYSOPTF options will supersede the options specified in the compiler invocation.

 Note that this order of precedence also determines which options are in effect when there are conflicting or mutually exclusive options.